 - The pots are small, so it’s not meant for plants with large root systems or large plants

-The Aquaphoric planters are made to make planting easier for you.
-The 1-quart fiber soil that comes with the purchase gives you a head start.
+In our opinion, the Aquaphoric Self Watering Planter is the best pot for African violets.
+The Aquaphoric planter is designed to make planting easier for you.
+The 1-quart potting soil that comes with purchase gives you a head start.
 Fiber soil is good for your plants as it allows the roots to stretch and grow easily.

 - It’s great for beginners who are just learning about plants and planting

 - The variety of colors gives you more options to choose from